• Trail Home

 "Cool project you’re running."

 "What a beautiful thing you've done for Gainesville (and the world)! ...
-What a great site you've made!
-Kudos to you, very well done!
-We all thank you," wrote Tedi Swift.
+What a great service you provide for Tom's tribe!!
+Thank you! "wrote Tedi Swift.

 "I love what you are doing!
 What a gift.
 Thank you!" wrote Deb Beitrusen.